Complaints Policy & Procedures

 How to complain to us

-Many things can be sorted out by speaking to us directly by telephone, and often a phone call will usually be enough to put matters right, but if you prefer you can make your complaint by email or in writing.
+Many things can be sorted out by speaking to us directly in person or by telephone, and often a conversation will usually be enough to put matters right, but if you prefer you can make your complaint by email or in writing.
 Our Contact details are as follows:

-Complaints, Rightmove Landlord and Tenant Services, Suites 12 and 13, Part Ground Floor, Neon, Q10 Quorum Business Park, Benton Lane, Newcastle Upon Tyne, NE12 8BU
+Post: Complaints, Rightmove Landlord and Tenant Services Ltd, Suites 12 and 13, Part Ground Floor, Neon, Q10 Quorum Business Park, Benton Lane, Newcastle Upon Tyne, NE12 8BU.

 In order for us to deal with your complaint as quickly as possible, it will help us if you mark your correspondence “Complaint” and provide as much information as you can – for example policy reference numbers, details of who you have been dealing with previously, how to get in touch with you and what you would like us to do to resolve the matter.